About the State and Local Innovation Initiative

 If you have questions about the initiative or would like to discuss a potential proposal, please email Initiative Manager Julia Chabrier.

-Support is provided by the Laura and John Arnold Foundation.
+Support is provided by Arnold Ventures.